averyreyna/averyreyna/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://www.linkedin.com/in/avery-reyna/)
 <br>

 I am a recent graduate from the University of Central Florida, where I studied Politcal Science, Sociology, and Cultural Anthropology.
 After graduation, I joined Capital One as a Software Engineer learning full stack web development and rotating through teams all across the company.
 Before I gradauted, I was deeply involved with research, focusing on Human-Computer Interaction, Computational Social Science, and AI ethics.
 Coming from a self-taught background, I'm passionate about helping those with non-traditional experiences get the roles they want in the tech industry.
-Outside of work, I am an avid vinyl collector and have over 50 records ranging from all genres imagineable!
+Outside of work, I am an avid vinyl collector and have over 50 records!

 ### Languages & Tools